 As Director of Policy & Research, Jim leads on all of Alzheimer Scotland’s public policy engagement.
 Jim is responsible for working with other partners to drive forward the commitments of Scotland’s National Dementia Strategy, including work around the post diagnostic support guarantee, testing our 8 pillar model of integrated community support and extending the improvement work in health care to other settings such as specialist dementia care services and continuing care environments.
 Jim is also responsible for Alzheimer Scotland’s engagement with international partners including Alzheimer Europe and Alzheimer Disease International.

-Tom is a consultant psychiatrist in NHS Lothian, an honorary Clinical Senior Lecturer at the Centre for Dementia Prevention, University of Edinburgh, and Co-Director of the Alzheimer Scotland Dementia Research Centre, University of Edinburgh.
+Tom is a consultant psychiatrist in NHS Lothian, an honorary Clinical Senior Lecturer at the University of Edinburgh, and Co-Director of the Alzheimer Scotland Dementia Research Centre.
 His research began by examining geographical variation in dementia risk in Scotland and Sweden (and later Italy, Chile, New Zealand, and – hopefully – Japan) and now focuses on environmental risk factors for dementia, such as sunlight (and consequently vitamin D levels) and air pollution.
 The aim is to identify and understand how the most important factors affect dementia risk with a view to delaying the onset of symptoms and, ultimately, preventing dementia.

 Henry has worked in both the learning disability and mental health fields.
 He was a Board Member of Alzheimer Europe for several years and is a General Member of the Mental Health Tribunal for Scotland.
 He is also chair of the NHS NES/SSSC Dementia Programme Board and currently a member of the Fair Work Convention.